A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Atomistic (MD) model and its coarse-grained approximation - consistency studies

-The second thing is whether the discrete model with a large mesh size (or coarse-grained model) of (\ref{eq:dis-pde}) is a good approximation to the molecular dynamics model.
-If the coarse-grained model is a good approximation to that with a small mesh size, then perhaps the coarse-grained model would be a good approximation to the molecular dynamics model.
+In this section, we consider whether the coarse-grained model of \eqref{eq:dis-pde} could be a good approximation to the MD model.
+Since the MD model is the same as the coarse-grained model with mesh size $\varepsilon$, if the coarse-grained model is a good approximation to itself with a smaller mesh size, then perhaps the coarse-grained model would be a good approximation to the MD model.
 Unfortunately, this is not usually the case.
-As pointed out in \cite{cherkaev}, if we look at the discrete model as a chain of mass-spring elements in a fixed length $[0,a]$ and assume the spring has constant static stiffness, then the stiffness $k$ of each spring is proportional to the number of mass-spring elements, say $M$, in the chain, and the mass $m$ of each element is inversely proportional to $M$.
+As pointed out in \cite{Balk2001}, if we treat the discrete model as a chain of mass-spring elements in a fixed length $[0,a]$ and assume the spring has constant static stiffness, then the stiffness $k$ of each spring is proportional to the number of mass-spring elements, say $M$, in the chain, and the mass $m$ of each element is inversely proportional to $M$.
 Therefore the characteristic frequency $\omega$ is proportional to $M$:

-Thus the solution of the coarse-grained model is generally not a good approximation of the solution with a small mesh size, for example, in the maximum norm, since the characteristic frequencies of them may be largely different (See \cite{hairerl} for some related computations).
-From the viewpoint of shock capturing, the solution of the coarse-grained model is not a good approximation to that of the PDE either.
-The discrete model is a central difference scheme which is not recommended in finding the shock solution since it would cause oscillations near the shock discontinuity that would ultimately destroy the solution.
-To show this, consider the model with $\rho_0=1$ and $3A=0.25$ and solve the semi-discrete differential equation by MATLAB built-in ODE solver ODE45.
-We choose the following initial value
+Thus the coarse-grained model is generally not a good approximation to itself with a smaller mesh size, since the characteristic frequencies of them may be largely different (cf. \cite{Cohen2005}).
+From the viewpoint of shock capturing, the coarse-grained model is not a good approximation to the dynamical model either.
+The discrete model involves a central difference scheme, which is not recommended in finding the shock solution since it would cause oscillations near the shock discontinuity that would ultimately destroy the solution.
+To show this, consider the model with $\rho_0=1$, $3A=0.25$ ($A$ is the constant in \eqref{eq:eng1} and \eqref{eq:engp}) and solve the semi-discrete differential equation by MATLAB built-in ODE solver ODE45.
+We choose the following initial values